-- 13. Press on the sensor's offset button continuously (3 seconds), or click on the calibrate button in the Module setup dialogue box.
-This will offset the sensor to a value of 20.9%. - 14.
-Light the candle and check that the oxygen levels are stable in the module window. - Click on the Run Experiment icon to start the measurement. - 16.
+- 12. Press on the sensor's offset button continuously (3 seconds), or alternatively, click on the Extra command button in the Module setup menu and then on the Reset button.
+This will offset the sensor to a value of 20.9%. - 13.
+Light the candle and check that the oxygen levels are stable in the module window. - 14.
+Click on the Record icon to start the measurement. - 15.
+Click on the Arrows icon Sin order to see the sensor's values during the measurement. - 16.
 Wait about 10 seconds and cover the candle with the glass cover. - 17.
 Note how long it took for the candle to get extinguished. - 18.
-Observe the changes in the oxygen percentage (stop the measurement if the value has stabilized). - 19.
-Click on the Zoom fit icon - 20.
-Your graph should be similar to the following:
+To see the entire graph after one minute, use the mouse's scroll wheel. - 19.
+Observe the changes in the oxygen percentage (stop the measurement if the value has stabilized). - 20.
+Click on the Zoom fit icon P.

-- 21. Save your graph. - 22.
+21. Your graph should be similar to the following:

+- 22. Click on the Export Icon 22 and then on the Save value table (.CSV) button to save your graph. - 23.
+Click on the Sicon to go back to the graph. - 24.
 After placing the cover, oxygen molecules cannot get in the container and the oxygen level decreases as the candle is burning.